 NATIONAL COMMON COURTESY DAY

 National Common Courtesy Day on March 21st serves as a reminder of the behavior that keeps society from melting into a sea of madness.
-The day brings awareness to how important common courtesy is in our lives and provides examples to help us improve.
+In addition, the day brings awareness to how crucial common courtesy is in our lives and provides examples to help us improve.

 In the Merriam-Webster dictionary, courtesy is described as a: behavior marked by polished manners or respect for others: courteous behavior b: a courteous and respectful act or expression.